 The great thing about using Small World for your money transfer, is that we adjust our exchange rates.
 We keep a close eye on changes in the global market to ensure you get the best value for money.

 Forget your currency converter!
 We compare rates, so you don’t have to.
+This means that you can always stay ahead of the game and avoid the consequences of any currency fluctuations.
 Register with Small World in just a few simple steps and start sending money today.